 One of the several movies that Apple loved to produce in 1987 to inspire and inspire visions of the future he shows a voice assistant.

-A prototype that makes us understand how deep the perspective speculations of the Cupertino company were.
-The voice assistant in this 1987 Apple video is a sort of Siri in an embryonic state, 25 years before the official one.
-From a device halfway between a tablet and a folding mobile phone, the voice assistant managed appointments, searches and calls while also counting on a front webcam.
+A prototype that makes it clear how profound the Cupertino company's perspective speculations were.
+The voice assistant in this Apple video from 1987 is a sort of Siri in its embryonic state, 25 years before the official one.
+From a device halfway between a tablet and a foldable mobile phone, the voice assistant managed appointments, searches and calls also counting on a front webcam.

 All of this was the Knowledge Navigator.

-To give you a small sample of the company's foresight, here is a photo of Apple's most futuristic model in 1987, fresh from conception.
+To give you a little taste of the company's foresight, I'll put below a photo of Apple's most futuristic model in 1987, fresh from conception.

 That's right, it's Newton, the unfortunate grandfather of the iPhone.
-A PDA that showed how far the mind of the bitten apple (and multicolor at the time) was ahead, too much for the time.
+A handheld that showed how far ahead the mind of the bitten (and at the time multicolored) apple was, too much for the time.

 Consider voice search (25 years earlier).
 Multi-touch (20 years before), ultra-thin (22 years before) and color screens (10 years for LEDs, 11 for OLEDs).